Temporal Locality in Online Algorithms: Randomized Local Algorithms

 \subparagraph*{Mixed vs.\ Behavioral Strategies in Time-Local Algorithms.} The above two characterizations are equivalent in classic online algorithms~\cite{Borodin1998}: to simulate a~behavioral strategy with a~mixed strategy, we can generate an infinite sequence $(r_i)_{i \ge 1}$ of random bit strings in advance and use the random bits given by $r_i$ in step $i$.
 Conversely, we can choose to flip coins only at the beginning and store the outcomes in memory and refer to them consistently at later steps.

 In contrast, for time-local algorithms, the behavioral and mixed strategies differ in a~way we can exploit randomness, and each type of strategy brings distinct advantages.
 If we use a behavioral strategy, at each step the algorithm can make coin flips that are independent of the previous coin flips.
 This enables algorithmic strategies that can e.g.\ break ties in an independent manner in successive steps.
 If we use a mixed strategy, we commit to a~randomly chosen (consistent) strategy: the initial random choice influences all outputs.
-In a sense, in time-local algorithms, behavioral strategies correspond to \emph{private randomness} available at each step $i$, whereas mixed strategies correspond to \emph{shared randomness} across the whole sequence.
-Interestingly, in the time-local setting, it is also natural to consider a \emph{combination of both}: we choose a behavioral time-local strategy at random.
+Interpreting the differences between the two types of randomness in terms of distributed models~\cite{NewmanS96}, behavioral time-local strategies correspond to \emph{private randomness} available at each step~$i$, whereas mixed time-local strategies correspond to \emph{shared randomness} across the whole sequence.
+Interestingly, in the time-local setting, it is also natural to consider a~\emph{combination of both}: we choose a behavioral time-local strategy at random.